How to Know if You Have Low Progesterone

 Your luteal phase starts after ovulation and lasts until your next period.
 If you are spotting during this time, it’s a sign you may be low on progesterone.
 Thankfully this is one of the big signs of low progesterone that’s really easy to identify!

-This is my favorite analogy to explain why this happens.
+This is my favorite analogy to explain why this happens:

-So, think about your progesterone as a grocery bag that’s holding everything together.
+Think about your progesterone as a grocery bag that’s holding everything together.
 If your progesterone either doesn’t get high enough after ovulation OR it drops too quickly, you may deal with spotting during your luteal phase.

 So basically, your uterus is prematurely shedding, just like your groceries are leaking out of your grocery bag.
 Maybe your grocery bag has some holes or it's not as strong as it should be.
 And this shows up as spotting during your luteal phase, before your period.